Procurement Lifecycle

 If the supplier agrees to using the GU standard agreement terms, which have been vetted by counsel, there is no need for negotiating the contract.
 If the supplier redlines the GU terms or prefers to use their own terms and conditions, the agreement must be reviewed/negotiated by a Procurement Legal Advisor (Contracts Department).
 If negotiation is required, then the Procurement Legal Advisors lead the negotiation of final contractual terms with the Department, the supplier, and the various approvers.

-Procurement Services initiates a purchase order (PO) in GMS based on the approved requisition, for the total anticipated spend for the fiscal year related to the particular department, purpose, and supplier combination.
+Procurement Services initiates a purchase order (PO) or change order in GMS based on the approved requisition, for the total anticipated spend for the fiscal year related to the particular department, purpose, and supplier combination.
 New purchase orders are issued yearly, by fiscal year.

-The Unit Financial Management Team (Cost Center Manager and Senior Business Manager) reviews and approves the purchase order when a change is requested, or if a requisition has not previously been required.
+The Financial Management Team (CCM, SBM, CFO and Treasurer) reviews and approves the purchase order when a change is requested, or if a requisition has not previously been required.

 Procurement Services issues the PO, notifying the department, and the supplier/supplier contact if their info is in GMS, via email and attaching the purchase order, requesting that the purchase order number be printed on any invoices delivered to Georgetown, and that invoices be delivered directly to the Accounts Payable team at po-invoices@georgetown.edu, with copy to the Requesting Department and Procurement Services.